Adrian Carton de Wiart: Polish campaign (1939)

-Carton de Wiart met with the Polish commander-in-chief, Marshal of Poland Edward Rydz-Śmigły, in late August 1939 and formed a rather low opinion of his capabilities.
-He strongly urged Rydz-Śmigły to pull Polish forces back beyond the Vistula River, but was unsuccessful.
-The other advice he offered, to have the seagoing units of the Polish fleet leave the Baltic Sea, was, after much argument, finally adopted.
-This fleet made a significant contribution to the Allied cause, especially the several modern destroyers and submarines.
+Carton de Wiart met with the Polish commander-in-chief, Marshal of Poland Edward Rydz-Śmigły, in late August 1939; he would later say he was unimpressed by the Marshal's capabilities.
+He attempted to convince Rydz-Śmigły to pull Polish forces back beyond the Vistula River, but was unsuccessful.
+He also pushed for destroyers of the Polish Navy to be evacuated from the Baltic Sea.
+This idea was, after much argument, adopted as the Peking Plan.
+These ships would form the nucleus of the Polish fleet which fought alongside the allies for the rest of the war.